 Songs and reflections of the heart

 As creatures made in the image of the Creator, it is self-evident that we cannot avoid creating.
-We are also creatures that are born to worship, as even our popular culture makes very evident.
-When we put those together, we get a work like the Psalms,[2] a book of poetry which was set to music.
-The psalms are a collection of praise songs written by various people.
-They are songs that reflect the thoughts of those people experiencing life with all its emotions in a broken world.
+We are also creatures that are born to worship, as evidenced by our popular culture.
+When we put those together, we get a work like the Psalms,[1] a book of poetry which was set to music.
+The psalms are a collection of praise songs written by various people, songs that reflect the thoughts of those people experiencing life with all its emotions in a broken world.

-In addition to musical notations, several psalms have notations indicating the events which inspired the writing of those psalms.
-Some of the psalms have notations indicating the kind of occasion that the psalms are used for.
-As poetry, the psalms use various poetic devices such as parallelism, acrostics, and figures of speech.[3]
+In addition to musical notations, several psalms have notations indicating the events which inspired the writing of those psalms or the kind of occasion that the psalms are used for.
+As poetry, the psalms use various poetic devices such as parallelism, acrostics, and figures of speech.[2]

-The Psalms express various themes such as the character of God, the experience of people, the worship of God, lament, petitions for help, confession of sin, praise and thanksgiving, expressions of wisdom.[4]
+The Psalms express various themes such as the character of God, the experience of people, the worship of God, lament, petitions for help, confession of sin, praise and thanksgiving, expressions of wisdom.[3]
 The emotions expressed in the Psalms are sometimes very raw with feelings of abandonment, questions of God’s provision, hatred, and vengeance.
-Yet all these expressions are included in that book of praise songs.
 The inclusion of the full range of human expression is an acknowledgement of the reality of the human experience and an affirmation of being honest with God about our feelings while placing all of that in the context of a just and merciful God who is worthy of praise.

 The Psalms are not the only place where poetry can be found in the Old Testament.
 There is poetry that can also be found in various portions of other books of the Bible.
 There is even one book of the Bible that is entirely a poem/song, The Song of Solomon (aka Song of Songs) which is a positive and passionate expression of marital love.